 Tom became annoyed and suspicious, but he didn’t want his children to know how he felt.
 He rubbed his chin and chuckled.

 “Your mom is planning an elaborate party for you two.
 It’s obvious she’s trying to get rid of us.”

 “What’s with the secrecy?
 It’s not like we don’t know about our party,” said Jason, scratching his head in bewilderment.

 “Well, um, you know your mother.
 She loves planning things out, and she can be secretive.”
 Tom faked a laugh.

 “Why not tell us instead of sending us away?
 She never even let us take the time to change our clothes.
-We’re still wearing our cap and gown for goodness’ sake.”
+We’re still wearing our caps and gowns for goodness’ sake.”

 “Boys, it’s important to your mother.
-Otherwise, she won’t ask us to do this.
+Otherwise, she wouldn’t have asked us to do this.
 Let’s leave it at that, okay?” said Tom, putting on a fake smile.
 The truth of the matter was that something worried him.
 Something serious was happening to his wife, but he didn’t know what to do.
 He planned to talk to her after the party, but for now, he had to put on a happy face in front of the twins.